Leningrad Codex: History

 According to its colophon, the codex was copied in Cairo from manuscripts written by Aaron ben Moses ben Asher.
 It has been claimed to be a product of the ben Asher scriptorium itself; however, there is no evidence that ben Asher ever saw it.
 Unusually for a masoretic codex, the same man (Samuel ben Jacob) wrote the consonants, the vowels and the Masoretic notes.
 In its vocalization system (vowel points and cantillation) it is considered by scholars to be the most faithful representative of ben Asher's tradition apart from the Aleppo Codex (edited by ben Asher himself).
 Its letter-text is not perfect, however, and contradicts its own masoretic apparatus in hundreds of places.
 (Note: On the vocalization and letter-text of the Leningrad Codex see Yeivin, Israel (1968).
 "The Aleppo Codex of the Bible: A Study of its Vocalization and Accentuation") There are numerous alterations and erasures, and it was suggested by Moshe Goshen-Gottstein that an existing text not following ben Asher's rules was heavily amended so as to make it conform to these rules.

 According to several colophons, the patron and likely first owner of manuscript was Mevorach ben Yosef ha-Kohen, about whom no further information is known.
-On folio 1 recto, a note records that the manuscript was sold in 1134 in Fustat (Old Cairo) to Mazliach ha-Kohen, who was the head of the yeshiva Geon Yaakov.
+On folio 1 recto, a note records that the manuscript was sold in 1134 in Fustat to Mazliach ha-Kohen, who was the head of the yeshiva Geon Yaakov.

 The codex is now preserved in the National Library of Russia, accessioned as "Firkovich B 19 A".
 Its former owner, the Crimean Karaite collector Abraham Firkovich, left no indication in his writings where he had acquired the codex, which was taken to Odessa, in the Russian Empire, in 1838 and later transferred to the Imperial Library in St Petersburg.